524 Pamphill GreenWimborne, Dorset

 Walkers and outdoor enthusiasts will love this rustic little retreat, perched in open countryside in rural Dorset.
 Sitting prettily on the Kingston Lacy estate there’s the whole estate to wander as well as glorious walks from the door, so it’s a great spot if you can’t wait to get your walking boots on.

 Cosy is the key word for this little cottage, and so once you’ve finished admiring the thatched roof and stepped inside, you’ll feel the charming interiors start to work their magic too.
 Downstairs, there’s the snug wooden beamed living room, with squishy sofa and a woodburner to warm up cold toes after a day outdoors.
-The wooden kitchen has a character-packed Victorian quarry tiled floor and wooden units, with wonderful countryside views, and there’s also a separate dining room.
+The wooden kitchen has a character-packed Victorian quarry tiled floor with wonderful countryside views, and there’s also a separate dining room.
 Upstairs, the charm continues with gently sloping ceilings, exposed beams and wooden floors.
 The two bedrooms and bathroom all have a wonderful sense of history and warmth.
 Outside, you’ll find a lawn at the front of the cottage and an informal garden at the back, complete with table and chairs for alfresco country lunches.

 Features and facilities